econia-labs/econia-v5/doc/architecture-specification.md

 1. Move package size `SHALL` be under the max transaction limit, to enable package publication using a single transaction.

+### Indexer

+1. The "Data Service Stack" `SHALL` be renamed the "indexer".
+1. The indexer `SHALL` track a single table with rows for the last updated transaction version number for each pipeline.

 [rfc 2119]: https://www.ietf.org/rfc/rfc2119.txt
 [`aptos-core` #11950]: https://github.com/aptos-labs/aptos-core/pull/11950